certtools/intelmq-tutorial/lesson-2.md

 Also, if your data does not appear in the output file, please check the message queues if something got stuck.
 Also check if all bots in the pipeline are indeed running.

-In case you started these bots already previously, the data might got de-duplicated.
-We will cover this topic later, but for now you can issue this command: `redis-cli -n 6 -c "FLUSHDB"`
+In case you started these bots already previously, the data might have gotten de-duplicated.
+We will cover this topic later, but for now you can issue this command: `redis-cli -n 6 -c "FLUSHDB"` (note: this command flushes the deduper's cache) and then execute the commands again.

 ### Visualizing everything